1. What is a digital water cooler?

 Dungeons and Dragons is a multiplayer video game for large crowds.
 The story begins with the main character (played by you or a team member) getting shipwrecked on the shores of a fictional island.
 The objective is to free Korthos and its people from the hold the Sahuagin rule has over them.
 There’s also a White dragon who is being controlled by a Mindflayer Creature through an ancient Artifact.

-This is a great water cooler idea to test how teams work together on strategy.
+This is one of the best virtual water cooler ideas to test how teams work together on strategy.
 The visual and sound effects are realistic, making the game’s roleplaying lively!

 You cannot go wrong with a hand drawn or virtual Bingo chart!
 You can play it online by selecting the number of cards and inviting your coworkers to take part in the fun.
 The members will cross off the numbers they heard on their bingo cards.
 Reward the players to get a complete row (or several) right, depending on the game’s complexity.